pjobson/onion_omega2p_experiments/docs/setting_up_sdcard_for_root_and_swap.md

     Creating journal (16384 blocks): done
     Writing superblocks and filesystem accounting information: done

+Unfortunately I'm not certain how to format fat32 for you Windows guys & gals.
+Normally you'd use `mkdosfs`, but I'm not sure what package from `opkg` contains it.
+I don't use Windows at all any more, so I don't really have much use for fat32.

 Format your `Linux swap` partition and enable the swap.

     mkswap /dev/mmcblk0p1